Best Ultralight Fanny Packs For Hiking & Backpacking 2026

 How much volume does a hiking fanny pack need?

-Pairing a hiking fanny pack with a hip belt-less backpack, or below a backpack’s hip belt
+Pairing a fanny pack with a hip belt-less backpack, or below a backpack’s hip belt

 Ultralight hikers love to tout the benefits of hiking with a pack light enough that they don’t need a hip belt.
 The obvious question is then why would you use a fanny pack as opposed to just getting a backpack with a hip belt and integrated pockets?
 If you’re hiking with a light enough load that you don’t need a hip belt, you might still want the convenience of gear stashed around your waist.
 If you’re hiking with something like the MLD Burn or the Pa’lante V2, a fanny pack can be an easy way to add an extra few liters of easily accessible storage space to your pack while having it be portable for town days.
-You may also wish to supplement your pack’s hipbelt storage with a hiking fanny pack for even more easy access to snacks and gear.
+Some people find backpack waist belts to be confining and uncomfortable, and an ultralight fanny pack can provide storage without the sensation of a full backpack strapped to your waist.
+You may also wish to supplement your pack’s hipbelt storage with an ultralight fanny pack for even more easy access to snacks and gear.

 Wearing it as sternum strap storage